ThesisPlanet/EducationPlatform/README.md

 $ cat /etc/supervisord.d/ThesisPlanet.ini >> /etc/supervisord.conf

 Configure the firewall on the server to allow port 80, 443, and port 22 (ssh).
-Everything else will be dropped (be careful if you have a multi-purpose server).
+Everything else will be dropped.

 $ cat >/etc/sysconfig/iptables <<EOF
 *filter